 Such is the competition in the marketplace that your first point of call should be your existing insurance broker/insurance company when looking to make adjustments.
 If they are unable or unwilling to tweak your policy, then you may need to seek additional guidance and look elsewhere.

 Yes.
 As we touched on above, it is unlikely that your income protection insurance requirements will remain constant throughout your working life.
-There may also be other types of cover which become more relevant in the older years.
+There may also be other types of cover that become more relevant in the older years.

 When you consider insurance cover in this manner, there is a strong correlation between insurance cover requirements and your financial/personal situation.
 Therefore, why would you not consider them together rather than in isolation?